|Craft category||Vehicles / Wood|

 Issues affecting the viability of the craft

-Shortage of raw materials: There are serious issues relating to the woods traditionally used by wheelwrights, such as sudden oak death syndrome, Dutch elm disease, and ash dieback.
-However these do not currently seem to be affecting the supply of raw materials to the trade.
+- Shortage of raw materials: There are serious issues relating to the woods traditionally used by wheelwrights, such as sudden oak death syndrome, Dutch elm disease, and ash dieback.
+However these do not currently seem to be affecting the supply of raw materials to the trade although some wheelwrights are using alternatives to those traditionally used.

-Dilution of skills: There is a huge issue with the dilution of skills and ‘have-a-go men’ in the craft.
+- Dilution of skills: There is a huge issue with the dilution of skills and ‘have-a-go’ makers in the craft.
 There are quite a few people practising the craft, but the quality varies.

-Market issues: Many wheelwrights are now diversifying their market and expanding into producing gun carriages.
+- Market issues: Some wheelwrights are now diversifying and expanding into other markets e.g. gun carriages, market barrows.

 Craftspeople currently known

-Area craft currently practised: Wheelwrights are currently spread thinly across the UK in England, Scotland, Wales and Northern Ireland.
-As far as can be ascertained in England they are located in a number of Counties including Bucks, Cornwall, Devon, Dorset, Gloucestershire, Herefordshire, Kent, Lancashire, Leicestershire, Lincolnshire, Norfolk, Shropshire, Somerset, Suffolk, Sussex, Warwickshire, Wiltshire and Worcestershire.
+Area craft currently practised: Wheelwrights are currently spread thinly across the UK in England, Wales and Northern Ireland.
+As far as can be ascertained in England they are located in a number of counties including Bucks, Cornwall, Devon, Dorset, Gloucestershire, Herefordshire, Kent, Lancashire, Leicestershire, Lincolnshire, Norfolk, Shropshire, Somerset, Suffolk, Sussex, Warwickshire, Wiltshire and Worcestershire.
 Some are also based in our major cities, such as Birmingham, Durham, Sheffield and Southampton.
-That said a number of them are approaching retirement age and some are not fully employed as wheelwrights.
+That said many of them are approaching retirement age and some are not fully employed as wheelwrights.